The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The organization of the Florence Conference and the international (re-)construction of Italian physics after World War II

-One could argue that a motive behind the Italian physicists' eagerness to collaborate with IUPAP was to mend Italy's reputation as an Axis Power during the war.
-In the period following World War II, Italian physicists strongly engaged in the effort to rebuild national research infrastructures and communities, if not to build something totally new in terms of research practices and big-science-style enterprises.
-This attempt was based on strong cooperation among various individual and institutional actors and had in the process of internationalization a fundamental component~\cite{battimelliFisiciItalianiNegli2007}.
-Key figures in this (re-)construction effort, notably Edoardo Amaldi and Giovanni Polvani, collaborated to reposition Italy at the heart of the systems of international cooperation that were emerging at the time.
-Upon his election as president of SIF in 1947, Polvani, alongside the new SIF Council, embarked on a mission to internationalize the society's leading journal, \textit{Il Nuovo Cimento}, through innovative editorial policies and ``propaganda" strategies.\footnote{``Minutes of the Meeting of the SIF Presidential Council, October 15, 1950," ASIF.} This drive to revitalize Italian physics through international engagement prominently featured IUPAP as a pivotal ally.\footnote{See Minutes of the SIF Council from the 1950s, ASIF.}
+They collaborated to reposition Italy at the heart of the systems of international cooperation that were emerging at the time.
+Upon his election as president of SIF in 1947, Polvani, alongside the new SIF Council, embarked on a mission to internationalize the society's leading journal, \textit{Il Nuovo Cimento}, through innovative editorial policies and ``propaganda" strategies.\footnote{``Minutes of the Meeting of the SIF Presidential Council, October 15, 1950," ASIF.} This drive to revitalize Italian physics through international engagement prominently featured IUPAP as a pivotal ally.\footnote{See minutes of various SIF Council's meetings in the late 1940s and 1950s, ASIF.} Italy's prompt and engaged involvement in IUPAP since the first post-World War II General Assembly led to the election of Amaldi to its Executive Committee during the second General Assembly in 1948.
+In turn, Amaldi's role in the IUPAP Executive Committee facilitated SIF in forging a special cooperative relationship with IUPAP.